-Pending approval by the 43rd General Council in July 2018, it is anticipated that a new process for entering ministry called Candidacy Pathway will be implemented in January 2019.
+The 43rd General Council in July 2018 approved a new process for entering ministry called Candidacy Pathway, which will be implemented in January 2019.
 Moving to Candidacy Pathway will certainly not create barriers in a candidate’s process.

 An overview of the Candidacy Pathway is found in the document for Remit 7.
 The Learning Outcomes for Ministry Leadership, excerpted from the GCE workbook of November 2014, are available under Downloads, below.